Hawking Mass Monotonicity for Initial Data Sets: Motivating the PDE systems

 A similar situation occurs for any $a\in[0,1]$ for our system \eqref{system}.
 However, instead of leading to a single null foliation, the level sets $\Sigma_u,\Sigma_v$ of $u,v$ lead to a \textit{double null foliation}, cf. Theorem \ref{T:Minkowski}.

-This should be compared to the spinorial setting: An $SL(2,\C)$ Weyl spinor gives rise to a single null vector field while a Dirac spinor gives rise to two null vector fields \cite[page 352]{Wald}.
+A similar situation occurs in the spinorial setting: An $SL(2,\C)$ Weyl spinor gives rise to a single null vector field while a Dirac spinor gives rise to two null vector fields \cite[page 352]{Wald}.
+This connection will be elaborated upon in a forthcoming paper.

 Next, we show that for any initial data set $(M,g,k)$ contained in Minkowski space $(\R^{3,1},\hat g)$ the functions $u=r+t$ and $v=r-t$ solve system \eqref{system} for every $a\in[0,1]$.

 \begin{proof}[Proof of Theorem \ref{T:Minkowski}] The key observation is that $\hat\nabla^2(v-u)=0$ and $\hat\nabla^2(uv)=2\hat g$.
 This implies